zhiyue/happy-server/openspec/changes/migrate-to-cloudflare-workers/tasks.md

   - [ ] `publish(channel, message)`
   - [ ] `unsubscribe(channel)`
 - [ ] 4.4 Update `wrangler.toml` with DO bindings
-- [ ] 4.5 Replace Redis pub/sub with DO event bus
+- [ ] 4.5 Implement DO event bus (new capability, no existing pub/sub to replace)

 ## 5. Real-time (WebSocket) Migration